 During class, she suddenly tumbled.
-I ran over to assist her, but she immediately screamed that she was fine.
+I ran over to assist her, but she immediately said she was fine.
 As the instructor, it’s my responsibility to check on participants when something like this happens, so I asked again, “Are you sure?”
 She insisted she was fine, so I let her be.
 I didn’t ask her to leave, but I advised her to slow down and take it easy.

-Then, yesterday, another participant fell—this time, a sweet elderly woman.
+Then, yesterday, another participant fell — this time, a sweet elderly woman.
 She told me her knee simply gave out and she slipped.
 Her sneakers were wet from outside.
 I rushed to her side, and unlike the previous case, she accepted my offer to help.
 With the assistance of a few others, we got her up safely.

 She mentioned she had forgotten her knee brace, so I immediately took mine off and wrapped it around her knee.
 Once she felt stable, I asked if she could continue, and she said yes.
 I had a few people stand near her to keep an eye on her, and she was able to finish the class without further issues.